nathanfaucett/filter_one/README.md

 filterOne
 =======

-filterOne for the browser and node.js
+filter one for the browser and node.js